hanruihua/hanruihua.github.io/_pages/about.md

 * I obtained Bachelor's Degree from [Wuhan University of Technology](http://english.whut.edu.cn/) in Industrial Equipment and Control Engineering, and Master's Degree from [Xiamen University](http://en.xmu.edu.cn/) in Microelectronics and Solid State Electronics.

 * I have been looking for opportunities to pursue graduate study.
 My research interests lie in the general area of robotics, particularly in the control, simultaneous localization and mapping(SLAM) of the robot.
-My current research area focuses on the localization of multi-robot which equipped with cameras or laser radars based on the filter algorithm, as well as their applications in the self-driving car.
+My current research area focuses on the localization of multiple robots which equipped with cameras or laser radars based on the filter algorithm, as well as their applications in the self-driving car.